Which Voluntary Benefits Work Against Health Savings Accounts?

 Understanding the Relationship Between Voluntary Benefits and HSAs

 With the rise of high deductible health care plans across the US, health savings accounts (HSAs) are a useful, cost-saving employee benefits option that many employers offer.
 Employees have the opportunity to put aside pre-tax earnings into an account that they can use for a wide range of medical needs, including some alternative wellness services like massage therapy, chiropractic care, and nutritional support.
-As of 2017, SHRM reports that the Internal Revenue Service has raised the limits that individuals can put aside in their HSAs (by $50), which makes it an even more attractive benefit for employees.
+As of 2019, the IRS has increased maximum HSA contributions to $3,500 for individuals and $7,000 for families, which makes it a very attractive benefit for employees.

 The Use of Health Savings Accounts in the US

-The Employee Benefits Research Institute advises that, “as of December 31, 2016, there are some 5.5 million HSA accounts with total assets valued at $11.4 billion.”
+The Employee Benefits Research Institute 404 advises that “as of December 31, 2016, there are some 5.5 million HSA accounts with total assets valued at $11.4 billion.”
 The study also showed that most HSA account holders tend to use their accounts to cover cash expenses, including deductibles, co-insurance, co-pays, and prescription drug costs.
-Others are using them like checking accounts to pay for wellness related services or to plan for large medical expenses, despite the ability to invest these funds in other tax-savings opportunities.
-In 2016, EBRI reports around 63 percent of HSA plan users withdrew funds for various expenses.
+Others are using them like checking accounts to pay for wellness-related services or to plan for large medical expenses, despite the ability to invest these funds in other tax-savings opportunities.
+In 2016, EBRI reports around 63% of HSA plan users withdrew funds for various expenses.

 Voluntary Benefits Can Provide Support for Controlling Health Care Costs